NJIT-CS490/hw7-001/README.md

 ## New Features to Add:
 [ ] Background image
 [ ] Maybe some cool gifs
-[ ] Have the imange change every few seconds
+[ ] Have the image change every few seconds